jelenkoc/blog/content/posts/irishman-2019.md

 **Plot:**

-Frank Sheeran _(Robert De Niro)_, a Mafia hitman, looks back on his life and his mob career with emphasis on his relationships with famous American labour leader, Jimmy Hoffa _(Al Pacino)_ and Russell Bufalino, the head of the Northeastern Pennsylvania crime family _(Joe Pesci)_.
+Frank Sheeran _(Robert De Niro)_, a Mafia hitman, looks back on his life and his mob career with emphasis on his relationships with famous American labour leader, Jimmy Hoffa _(Al Pacino)_ and Russell Bufalino _(Joe Pesci)_, the head of the Northeastern Pennsylvania crime family.

 **SPACE:** USA